josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 It still does not create formal FBI, CISA, NSA, or EPA attribution of the July–August campaign.
 It does not independently prove the actor claim.
 It does not establish that every incident in the wider multi-state wave shares the same operator, customer, or state direction.

+On 19 August, federal officials still stopped short of formally attributing the recent local water attacks to Iran.
+The presidential rejection of Iranian responsibility issued on 31 July had therefore remained publicly unresolved for 19 days — nearly three weeks of executive-level uncertainty layered onto a live defensive problem.

+A separate multi-agency warning on 19 August described an active threat to Siemens S7-series programmable logic controllers across water, energy, manufacturing, chemical, food and agriculture, and other critical sectors.
+The warning expands the defensive technology and sector perimeter.
+It does not identify a completed incident or attribute the active threat to Iran.

 ### Local Government

 Suisun City and Darlington County strengthen the pattern of geographically distributed disruption to municipal and public-safety administration.